-Challenges:
+Regional Challenges:

-- Waste infrastructure backlog and maintenance cost. - Certain waste streams are becoming problematic in term of storage and handling, for example: Waste tyres and Asbestos. - Closure of historic landfill sites. - Cost effective and sustainable alternatives to deal with waste diversion and recycling.
+- Waste infrastructure backlog and maintenance cost and the cost of construction of new solid waste infrastructure to adres the increasing demand. - Certain waste streams are becoming problematic in term of storage and handling and disposal, for example: Waste tyres and Asbestos. - Closure of historic landfill sites. - Cost effective and sustainable alternatives to deal with waste diversion and recycling.

-Opportunities:
+Regional Opportunities:

 - Integration of effort between authorities for collective planning, budgeting, and implementation. - Collective approach in applying for funding opportunities. - Investigate and implement long term, alternative waste management solutions.
-This approach will shift the primary focus from landfilling to alternative waste beneficiation actions. - Investigating transport alternatives such as Waste by Rail. - Investigating the options for the regional landfill facility relating to alternative waste management options with the inclusion of more municipalities as users.
+This approach will shift the primary focus from landfilling to alternative waste beneficiation actions. - Investigating transport costs reduction through alternatives such as Rail, Co Transporting or the Sharing of transport costs.

+- Investigating the options for the regional landfill facility relating to alternative waste management options with the inclusion of more municipalities as users.